-The Workiva Integration Plug-in (InDesign Plug-in) is a tool that can be used to help InDesign users prepare to bring back content back into Workiva.
+The Workiva Integration Plug-in (InDesign Plug-in) is a tool that can be used to help InDesign users prepare to bring content back into Workiva.
 When bringing content back into Workiva, it will be converted from IDML to XHTML.
-The purpose of this plugin, is to support the use case of creating an XHTML file with XBRL.
+The purpose of this plug-in is to support the creation of an XHTML file with XBRL.

 Note: This can also be used when no XBRL exists.

-The Workiva InDesign Integration Plugin is provided so that designers have a validation tool that identifies issues within an InDesign document that would corrupt or are otherwise not appropriate for conversion into XHTML.
-This plugin is easy to import in both Mac and PC versions of InDesign and writes a report at the click of a button.
-In all cases the things we point-out are XHTML conditional and not a specific condition of Workiva policy.
+The Workiva InDesign Integration Plug-in is provided so that designers have a validation tool to identify issues within an InDesign document that would corrupt or are otherwise not appropriate for conversion into XHTML.
+This plug-in is easy to import in both Mac and PC versions of InDesign and writes a report at the click of a button.
+In all cases, the things we point out are XHTML conditional and not a specific condition of Workiva policy.

 Download and install InDesign plug-in

 - Download the plug-in for Windows or MacOs.

 - After the download completes, launch the program.

 - Restart InDesign.
 You'll find the plug-in listed at the bottom of the Window panel.